MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/principals-and-identity-providers.md

 The syntax for referencing Azure AD user, group, or application principals is outlined in the following table.

 If you implicitly reference a principal using only a User Principal Name (UPN), the query engine will attempt to resolve the tenant details from the UPN.
-If the resolution fails, provide the UPN or principal object ID with tenant information explicitly.
+If the resolution fails, specify the principal explicitly using the UPN or object ID with the tenant ID or name.

 | Type of Principal | Tenant Identifier | Syntax |
 |--|--|--|